vhx/community-api-documentation/video-player.md

 ### [Player setup using jQuery](#setup)

 For this demo, we're using jQuery, but you can use whatever you want.
+SWFObject is used for .flash()

     <script type="text/javascript" src="https://ajax.googleapis.com/ajax/libs/jquery/1.6.3/jquery.min.js"></script>
+    <script type="text/javascript" src="https://ajax.googleapis.com/ajax/libs/swfobject/2.2/swfobject.js"></script>

-This is the Megaplaya SWF URL
+This is the Megaplaya SWF URL:

     http://vhx.tv/embed/megaplaya

-Now inject the SWF into your page.
+Now add a #vhx_megaplaya div and inject the SWF into your page.

     <div id="vhx_megaplaya"></div>